Martin Frobisher: Third voyage

 Printed text in German telling of Martin Frobisher's third voyage.
 Illustrated are the three Inuit, Kalicho; Arnaq, and her child Nuttaaq, forcibly brought back to Bristol by Frobisher from his second expedition to Baffin Island in late 1577.

 Meanwhile, the Queen and others in her retinue maintained a strong faith in the potential productivity of the newly discovered territory, which she herself named Meta Incognita (Latin: Unknown Shore).
 It was resolved to send out the largest expedition yet, with everything necessary to establish a colony of 100 men.
 Frobisher was again received by the queen, whereupon she threw a chain of fine gold around his neck.

 The expedition consisted of fifteen vessels: the flagship Ayde, Michael, and Gabriel, as well as Judith, Dennis or Dionyse, Anne Francis, Francis of Foy and Moon of Foy, Bear of Leycester, Thomas of Ipswich, Thomas Allen, Armenall, Soloman of Weymouth, Hopewell, and Emanuel of Bridgwater.
 There were over 400 men aboard the ships, with 147 miners, 4 blacksmiths, and 5 assayers in the crew.

 On 3 June 1578, the expedition left Plymouth and, sailing through the Channel, on 20 June reached the south of Greenland, where Frobisher and some of his men managed to land.
 On 2 July 1578, the foreland of Frobisher Bay was sighted.
 Stormy weather and dangerous ice prevented the rendezvous, and, besides causing the wreck on an iceberg of the 100-ton barque Dennis, drove the fleet unwittingly up a waterway that Frobisher named "Mistaken Strait".
 He believed that the strait, now known as Hudson Strait, was less likely to be an entrance to the North-west Passage than Frobisher Bay ("Frobisher's Strait" to him).
 After proceeding about sixty miles up the new strait, Frobisher with apparent reluctance turned back, and after many buffetings and separations, the fleet at last came to anchor in Frobisher Bay.
 During this voyage, the vessel Emanuel claimed to have found the phantom Buss Island.
+The first known Anglican service in Canada was performed by a chaplain in Frobisher's expedition.

 Some attempt was made at founding a settlement, and a large quantity of ore was shipped, but dissension and discontent prevented the establishment of a successful colony.
 On the last day of August 1578, the fleet set out on its return and reached England at the beginning of October, although the vessel Emanuel was wrecked en route at Ard na Caithne on the west coast of Ireland.
 The ore was taken to a specially constructed smelting plant at Powder Mill Lane in Dartford; assiduous efforts to extract gold and further assays were made over five years, but the ore proved to be a valueless rock containing hornblende and was eventually salvaged for road metalling and wall construction.
 The Cathay Company went bankrupt and Michael Lok was ruined, being sent to debtors' prison several times.